-Each centre routinely looks after patients who lack mental capacity and are experienced in assessing such patients, and delivering information that is appropriate to their level of understanding.
-The process for seeking consent for patients lacking capacity will be in accordance with the Mental Capacity Act 2005 (MCA) and be approved by the Research Ethics Committee.
-The MCA establishes a framework for the protection of the rights of people who lack the capacity to make a decision themselves.
-It is designed to ensure that the interests and rights of people who lack capacity are protected and that their current and previously expressed wishes are respected.
-Before a person with diminished capacity is recruited into the trial, the research team must take reasonable steps to identify a suitable person who can act as a consultee and advise the researcher on whether the person who lacks capacity would want to be involved in the project.
+The process for seeking consultee declaration for patients lacking capacity in England and Wales will be approved by the Research Ethics Committee in England and will be in accordance with the Mental Capacity Act 2005.
+The process for seeking consultee declaration for patients lacking capacity in Northern Ireland will be approved by the Research Ethics Committee in Northern Ireland and will be in accordance with the Mental Capacity Act (NI) 2016.
+The process for seeking consent for patients who lack capacity in Scotland will be in accordance with the Adults with Incapacity Act (Scotland) 2000 and approved by the Research Ethics Committee in Scotland.
+The Mental Capacity Act 2005, the Mental Capacity Act (NI) 2016 and the Adults with Incapacity Act (Scotland) 2000 establish a framework for the protection of the rights of people who lack the capacity to make a decision themselves.
+They are designed to ensure that the interests and rights of people who lack capacity are protected and that their current and previously expressed wishes are respected.

+Before a person with diminished capacity in England, Wales or Northern Ireland is recruited into the trial, the research team must take reasonable steps to identify a suitable person who can act as a consultee and advise the researcher on whether the person who lacks capacity would want to be involved in the project.
 For potentially eligible patients that lack mental capacity, a personal consultee should be identified and approached.
 If this is not possible, then a nominated consultee should be identified who is not connected with the trial.

-Personal Consultee

-A personal consultee should be someone who knows the person lacking capacity and is able to advise about the person's wishes and feelings in relation to the study.
+Personal Consultee: Someone who knows the person lacking capacity and is able to give advice about the person's wishes and feelings in relation to the study.
 This could be a family member, friend or carer, but should not be someone who is acting in a professional or paid capacity.
 Should a potential consultee feel unable to take on this role, they may suggest someone else to take on this role, or ask that a nominated consultee is approached.